Single entanglement connection architecture between multi-layer bipartite Hardware Efficient Ansatz: preliminary

 In the above definition, expressibility is the amount of information lost if we approximate the distribution of state fidelities generated by a PQC using that of Haar random states.
+Therefore, a lower value of Exp implies a higher expressibility of a PQC.
 Thus, the lower the value of $Exp$, the greater the expressibility of a PQC.
 In addition, because the sample size is finite, to numerically estimate the Kullback-Leibler divergence, it is necessary to discretize both probability distributions by selecting an appropriate binning scheme.
 In this work, 50 bins were used to compute $Exp$.
 Although $Exp$ may differ depending on the number of bins, we anticipate that the relative quantitative comparisons among PQCs will remain consistent across observations.